himanshu8356/hello-world/README.md

 # hello-world
 The first repository that i've created.
-Its hello world because its an auspicious sentence.
+They say that hello world blesses your voyages on CSE.That is why i have named my first github voyage s hello world.